Messe de minuit pour Noël: Scoring and structure

 Some of the sections use a single carol, including Kyrie I, for which Charpentier quoted a cheerful carol first unchanged and repeated, then with different instrumentation and some imitation, then in two more again different treatments.
 In Kyrie II, he does not quote the carol completely but only the beginning for imitation music.
 He did not write a Kyrie III, but the organ would repeat the carol from Kyrie 1.

 Recordings

 The Messe de minuit pour Noël H.9 was recorded by the Choir of King's College, Cambridge, and the English Chamber Orchestra conducted by David Willcocks in 1967, and in 1988 by the Choir of St John's College, Cambridge, and the City of London Sinfonia, conducted by George Guest.

+The Messe de minuit pour Noël H.9 was recorded with In nativitatem Domini Canticum H.314, including instrumental settings H.534 n°2, 3, 4, 7, & H.531 n°1 of carols used in the mass, in 1985 by L’Ensemble vocal et instrumental de Nantes conducted by Paul Colléaux.
+CD Arion.

+The Messe de minuit pour Noël H.9 was recorded by the Virgin Consort conducted by Kyler Brown in 1995.
+CD Gothic records.

-The mass was recorded, with other Christmas music (H.416) by Charpentier including four instrumental settings (H.531 n°2, H.534 n°3,4,6) of carols used in the mass, in 2002 by Les Arts Florissants Chorus and Orchestra, conducted by William Christie.
+The Messe de minuit pour Noël H.9 was recorded, with other Christmas music, In nativitatem Domini Canticum H.416 by Charpentier including four instrumental settings (H.531 n°2, H.534 n°3,4,6) of carols used in the mass, in 2002 by Les Arts Florissants Chorus and Orchestra, conducted by William Christie.